-So not only does the home fulfill a psychological and emotional need, but it also represents a sound investment, It may indeed be the best investment you have ever made-many older people have not seen other financial aspects of their life perform nearly so well.
+So not only does the home fulfil a psychological and emotional need, but it also represents a sound investment, it may indeed be the best investment you have ever made-many older people have not seen other financial aspects of their life perform nearly so well.
 Pensions, whether state or private have not necessarily provided the worry-free income that many expected.

-As a consequence, people often find themselves in the frustrating position of having a more limited income in retirement that they anticipated and yet living in a property which has grown enormously in value and is their most valuable asset.
+Therefore people often find themselves in the frustrating position of having a more limited income in retirement than they anticipated and yet living in a property which has grown enormously in value and is their most valuable asset.

 Equity Release is a way of getting cash out of your property value without the need to move.
 You either secure borrowing against your home or sell all or part of it.
 This can give you a regular income, a lump sum, or both.
 Any amount raised does not result in monthly payments.
 Instead, the loan is repaid on death, or other circumstances such as having to move to a Care Home.

 Spectrum Independent Financial Services offers you expert and completely impartial advice on the suitability of Equity Release Plans for your circumstances.
-Our advisers have the necessary qualifications and experience in dealing with all types of clients with differing needs.
-We use the most up to date computer research tools, ensuring our clients get the most competitive products for their needs.
+We use the most up to date computer research tools, to ensure our clients get the most competitive products for their needs.
 We will deal with your Equity Release need in a sensitive manner, and we will provide guidance through the whole process including appointing surveyors, helping you appoint an Independent Solicitor, and ensure that you receive your funds in a timely manner.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOU SHOULD NOTE THAT YOU HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE